Application Configuration

 router = Router()

-# Mounting the static files in the 'static' folder, url ='/public' by default
+# Mounting the static files in the 'static' folder, with URL '/public' by default

 router.mount()